NeCTAR-RC/nectar-training/package01/sections/overview.markdown

     In this module we will discuss backup strategies for when things do go wrong.
 You will learn how to make snapshots and how to recover your virtual machine using this snapshot.
 You will also learn how to backup your data and how to terminate your virtual machine without losing anything.

 * **Module** 10: [{{site.defaults[10].values.title}}](/package10/)
+    This last module provides an overview of the OpenStack command line tools — how to configure them to interact with the cloud.
-    This last module is designed for advanced users who want to learn more about command line tools you may use to help you automate things.
-Worked examples of the OpenStack command line tools *glance* and *cinder* are included.
+This module is designed for advanced users who want to learn more about command line tools to control the NeCTAR resources.
+This can help to automate procedures, for example with scripts for backup processes.
+Worked examples of the OpenStack command line tool openstack are included in this Module.